 New York Cybersecurity Requirements and the SHIELD Act

-The NYS SHIELD Act (“Stop Hacks and Improve Electronic Data Security Act”) was signed into law on July 25, 2019 by Governor Cuomo.
-It amends the New York State General Business Law (GBL) Article 39-F:
+The NYS SHIELD Act stands for “Stop Hacks and Improve Electronic Data Security Act”.
+It was signed into law on July 25, 2019 by Governor Cuomo and it did two things to the New York State General Business Law (GBL) Article 39-F:

 The SHIELD Act amendment of the GBL 899-aa notification requirements went into effect on October 23, 2019.
 This strengthened the data breach reporting requirements, closed loopholes, and provided important definitions of “personal information”, “private information”, and “ breach of the security of the system”.
 A breached organization must report to multiple New York state agencies (state attorney general, state department of state, and state police).
 Reporting requirements of other states might apply also.